2018–19 Odense Boldklub season: Mascot

 OB retired their mascot, the tiger Victor, who has been the mascot for over a decade.
 Instead they brought in an almost identical mascot, a cat, who was the OB mascot in the 90's.
 At the same time, the old intro song "Eye of the Tiger" was switched out for Carl Nielsen's "Espansiva".

 Pre-season

 The OB pre-season were kicked off with the signings of academy players Jonathan Harboe and Mads Frøkjær-Jensen.
 They later on signed Horsens player Alexander Ludwig and academy player Mathias Jørgensen.

-OB went on playing five pre-season games by winning them all, against Taarup/Paarup, Östersund, Kalmar, Roskilde and Hvidovre.
-A perfect start for the new head coach Jakob Michelsen.
-But people were still doubting the team to do well in the Superliga.
-The reason for was that sporting director Jesper Hansen did not acquire new big profiles.
-Although he promised a minimum of three new signings in the summer transfer window, but could not promise it would be done before the first Superliga match.
+OB went on playing five pre-season games by winning them all.
+They played against Taarup/Paarup, Östersund, Kalmar, Roskilde, and Hvidovre.
+This was considered a good start for the new head coach Jakob Michelsen, but people were still doubting whether the team would do well in the Superliga because the sporting director, Jesper Hansen, did not acquire any new high profile players.
+Although he had promised a minimum of three new signings in the summer transfer window, he could not promise that it would be done before the first Superliga match.